scds/intro-r/lessons/lesson4c.md

 ```
 </div>

-## Additional Resources (optional)
+## Key Points / Summary

-- If you need to store data of different data types in a container, you can use a list.
+- Lists should be used when you need to store data of multiple data types